 Now reminiscent of a New England style inn, the property dates back to the 1800’s and has been immaculately restored by the owners Andrew and Patricia Warden while retaining a real sense of the island’s history.
 The original hotel was a stop on the route of the old Barbados railway and memorabilia around the hotel of that time evokes its heritage.

 Set right at the water’s edge with the sound of the waves breaking against the craggy shore, this boutique hotel has a dramatic location in a setting far removed from the glamorous west coast.
 The laid-back restaurant draws visitors from around the island for its authentic Barbadian fare.

 Speak to someone

 who's been there

 The hotel has seven spacious rooms and two two-bedroom apartments.
-The décor blends colonial polished wood floors, plantation shutters and traditional wooden furniture with more contemporary accents of bright colour fabrics and driftwood pieces.
+The decor blends colonial polished wood floors, plantation shutters and traditional wooden furniture with more contemporary accents of bright color fabrics and driftwood pieces.
 Each room is individually furnished and its boutique style makes it feel more like a welcoming bed and breakfast than a hotel.

 All rooms are air-conditioned with ceiling fans, shower, television, iPod dock, mini fridge and tea and coffee making facilities.

 The Atlantis Hotel is located in the quiet, residential fishing village of Tent Bay, St Joseph, overlooking the rolling breakers of the Atlantic Ocean.

 It takes about 40 minutes to reach the hotel from Barbados airport or the west coast.
 There’s not much in the immediate vicinity of the hotel, but the small village of Bathsheba is just 15 minutes' walk or a few minutes’ drive north.
 Bathsheba is home to a small community of fishermen and their families, and along the coast you’ll find a few local rum shops and restaurants, as well as a wild sandy beach with striking rock formations.